-- 1) Stop the engine, close the air vent screw. - 2 Close the fuel cock.
-(Integral fuel tank) Disconnect the fuel connector.
-(Separate fuel tank) - 3 Remove the motor from boat and completely drain the water from the gear case.
+- 1) Stop the engine, close the air vent screw. - (2) Close the fuel cock. - 3 Remove the motor from boat and completely drain the water from the gear case.

 6-2.
 Carrying the motor

 Keep the motor in a vertical position when carrying.